-How to remove the OSAMiner malware from the operating system?
+How to remove OSAMiner malware from the operating system

 What is OSAMiner?

-OSAMiner is the name of a cryptocurrency miner, Monero mining trojan that uses run-only AppleScripts (it targets Mac computers).
-It is known that OSAMiner was first detected in 2015 and is still successfully used by cyber criminals due to its complex structure (use of run-only AppleScript files) that prevents researchers from fully analyzing it so the attacks could be stopped.
+OSAMiner was first detected in 2015 and is still successfully used by cyber criminals due to its complex structure (use of run-only AppleScript files), which prevents researchers from fully studying it and preventing the attacks.

 Name | OSAMiner mining trojan |